Vision Therapy Can Change Your Life…

 - Home Exercises to work on between therapy sessions

-Vision Therapy = Physical Therapy for your Eyes!
+Vision Therapy Eye Exercises = Physical Therapy for your Eyes!

 The Science Behind Vision Therapy